-Our products are sold in three geographic regions: the Americas, EMEA, and APAC.
-The Americas includes North America (primarily the United States) and Latin America.
+Our products are sold worldwide in three geographic regions: the Americas, EMEA, and APAC.
+The Americas includes North America and South America.
 EMEA includes Europe, Russia, the Middle East, India and Africa.
-APAC includes Asia and Australia.
-Revenues by region are based on the known final destination of products sold.
+APAC includes Asia (other than India) and Australia.
+Revenues by region are based on the destination of products being sold.

-Our success depends, among other things, on our ability to anticipate and respond to changes in our markets, the direction of technological innovation and the demands of our customers.
-We continue to invest in research and development and employ approximately 500 individuals in product development.
-Combining this focus on innovation and product performance with strong long-term customer relationships allows us to collaborate with our customers to bring industry-leading products to the X-ray imaging market.
+Our success depends, among other things, on our ability to anticipate and respond to changes in our markets, the direction of technological innovation and the demand from our customers.
+We continually invest in research and development and employ approximately 500 individuals in product development related activities.
+Our focus on innovation and product performance along with strong and long-term customer relationships allows us to collaborate with our customers to bring industry-leading products to the X-ray imaging market.
 We continue to work to improve the life and quality of our imaging components and leverage our scale as one of the largest independent X-ray imaging component suppliers to provide cost-effective solutions for our customers.